smlavine/smlss/README.md

 smlss performs three main functions:

-1. Installs external software after a clean base install of Debian GNU/Linux
+1. Installs software after an install of Arch Linux

 2. Manages many user config files in one place, with symlinks to the necessary places